DaveMielke/NBP/b2g/ui/doc/introduction.rst

 ~~~~~~

 Speech is supported.
 It's enabled by default.
 Pressing Space+VolumeUp enables
 it, and pressing Space+VolumeDown disables it.
-Pressing VolumeDown and VolumeUp
+Another (legacy) way to disable
-together also disables it.
+it is to press VolumeDown and VolumeUp together.

 * To interrupt what's currently being spoken, press Backward+VolumeDown.

 * To speak the current line, press Backward+VolumeUp.
-Space+c (dots 14) may
+Another (legacy) way to
-  also be used.
+  do so is to press Space+c (dots 14).

 * To adjust the volume: press Dot1+VolumeDown for **softer**, and Dot1+VolumeUp
   for **louder**.